 Okay, I kind of forgot where I was going with that whole story.
 Uh, here’s another picture of the Jerusalem Salad.

-Here’s Your Recipe!
+Here’s the Jerusalem Salad Recipe!

-- 1 c. very finely diced tomatoes
+- 1 cup finely diced tomatoes

-- 1 c. very finely diced red onion
+- 1 cup finely diced red onion

-- 2 Tbsp. olive oil
+- 2 tablespoons high quality extra virgin olive oil

-- ¼ tsp. ground black pepper
+- 1/4 teaspoon freshly ground black pepper

 - Combine the tomatoes, cucumbers, parsley, and red onion in a bowl.

 - Drizzle in the olive oil, then sprinkle the salt and pepper over the top.
 Toss to combine.